Moravský Beroun: Economy

-In the locality of Ondrášov, a mineral spring was discovered in 1260.
+A mineral spring was discovered in 1260 in the village of Ondrášov.
 The water was declared curative in 1357.
 A factory for bottling of the mineral water known under the name Ondrášovka was founded in the early 20th century.

 The successor of the textile industry was the company Granitol, which today deals mainly with the production of plastic technical and packaging foils and welded products from these foils.
 It is currently the largest manufacturer in its field in the Czech Republic.

 Transport

-The I/46 road from Olomouc to Opava passes through the town.
+The I/46 road from Olomouc to Opava runs through the town.

-Moravský Beroun is located on the railway line Olomouc–Ostrava.
+Moravský Beroun is located on the railway line Ostrava–Olomouc.